Yaniv Green

-Israeli national team
+National team career

 Yaniv was a main factor in the surprising second-place finish of the U-20 Israeli national team at the 2000 FIBA Europe Under-20 Championship.
 He was also a part of the team that played at the FIBA Under-21 World Championship and finished in 7th place.

 Green has played in every European championship, from Eurobasket 2001 to Eurobasket 2015, making a total of 8 championships.

 At Eurobasket 2007, Green was the leading rebounder, averaging 9.3 rebounds per game.
 His highest performance was pulling 16 rebounds in a second stage match against Croatia.

 On 10 September 2015, Green played his 189th match for the national team, making him the most capped player in Israeli national team history, after passing former leader Doron Jamchi.
 He also managed to get 1,478 points which placed him in the top 5 of the all-time points leaders of the national side.